luuptek/luuptek-starter-plugins/readme.md

 - Removes emoji characters from the text of comments in RSS feeds.
 - Removes emoji characters from emails sent by WordPress.
 - When an email is sent using WordPress's wp_mail() function, set the "From" name to the site's name by default
+- Email to site admin is disabled on password changed
 - Multiple Gutenberg modifications (customised via filters)
 - Remove accents from filenames
 - Disable scaling of big image sizes